yuvalkarif/sound-store/README.md

 # sound-store

-In this project i am creating my own "Heaphones Store" by using Express and MongoDB for backend and ejs for the frontend and SCSS for the UI.
+In this project i have created my own "Heaphones Store" by using Express and MongoDB for backend, ejs for the frontend and SCSS for the UI.